fhildeb/lukso-node-guide/7-monitoring/01-core-tools.md

 ssh <ssh-device-alias>
 ```

-Then continue with installing the following 6 tools that we will need to set up Prometheus, Grafana, and all the Exporters:
+Then continue with installing the following six tools that we will need to set up Prometheus, Grafana, and all the Exporters:

 ```sh
 sudo apt install wget make git apt-transport-https software-properties-common